MSukanec/archub/replit.md

   • Added CustomEmptyState to Activity page without action button as requested
   • Fixed Personnel and Bitácora pages to hide statistics cards when no data exists - now only CustomEmptyState shows
   • Enhanced mobile responsiveness of CustomEmptyState to be vertically centered and occupy 70% of viewport height
+  • Fixed desktop width to use 100% available space while maintaining mobile constraints for optimal readability
   • Verified both Bitácora and Personal pages now show CustomEmptyState when no data exists (like projects/contacts pages)
   • Simplified CustomEmptyState design removing complex animated shapes for improved performance and cleaner aesthetic
   • Replaced complex animations with simple diagonal hatch background pattern using repeating-linear-gradient